ZeroVassil/ZeroVassil/README.md

-Yo, I’m ZeroVassil (call me Zero) and as you have probbably guessed, I'm a developer xd
+Hey, I'm Zero and as you have probbably guessed I'm a developer.

 Contact me at:
 https://matrix.to/#/@zerohex:matrix.org